Buying a house with someone else can be complicated, especially if you aren’t related.

 This document explains each person’s rights to transfer shares, sell shares, and buy other people out.

-Cohabitation arrangements can also be a useful alternative.
+Cohabitation arrangements can also be a helpful alternative.
 But speak to an expert first.
 They can explain if it gives you the protection you need.